 There is only one use that creates value and at the same time conforms to the requirements of the first three tests: hold the sites for future use as it cannot be used or developed due to the size of the parcel.
-It could be used as additional site area for the owner at 105 Wilmar Place NW, but that is only one participant and not the open market; therefore, the highest and best use cannot be the contributory value to one user.
+It could be used as additional site area for the owner at 120 Church Street NE, but that is only one participant and not the open market; therefore, the highest and best use cannot be the contributory value to one user.

 The only use of the sites that is maximally productive is to hold for future use or development.
-There is very little likelihood of it being used or developed in the near future.
+There is very little likelihood of it being used or developed in the near future as the subject lies now.
+In assemblage with an adjoining property, it could merit further development capacity.